 Best winter shrubs

+During the winter’s short and often dreary days, delightful flowers and evergreen shrubs in gardens look stunning.
+At Rushfields Plant Centre, we offer a wide range of shrubs and trees that add colour to your dull winter garden.
 Any colour in the depths of winter is doubly valuable.
 But with scented flowers and jewel-like berries to enjoy too, you'll want to spend as much time outside during the colder months of the year as you do in summer.

 We've picked six of the best shrubs to plant in your winter garden from the range in our garden centre.